 - I Now Pronounce You Chuck and Larry is a straighter example, where she had a small role as a Fanservice Extra.
 She was mortified when her mother called her up after seeing it, and says the only good thing about it is that it got her into the union.

-- The Other Darrin: Replaces Devon Aoki as Miho in the second Sin City film, due to the latter's pregnancy.
+- The Other Darrin: She replaces Devon Aoki as Miho in the second Sin City film, due to the latter's pregnancy.

 - Playing Against Type: